 This ability modifies spells and replaces cantrips.

 At 1st level, a persona evoker begins play with 1 persona of his choice.
 The persona must be an outsider (except for Cie’th) or fey with an HD equal to, or less than, his summoner level + 1.
 This increases by a further +1 at level 5, 10, 15, and 20 (25 HD at level 20).
-A persona is a manifestation, or true self, of an outsider he is able to defeat in combat and who gives up their power willingly (up to GM), or negotiated into joining him.
+A persona is a manifestation, or true self, of an outsider he is able to defeat in combat and who gives up their power willingly (up to GM) or negotiated into joining him.

 To summon or change a persona, the persona evoker must utilize an evoking gun, tarot card or masquerade mask, or any other object at the GM’s discretion.
 Using these objects requires a full-round action.
 Once summoned, the persona stays active on the persona evoker until dismissed or changed.
 Changing persona is a mentally exhausting experience, and can only be done a number of times per day equal to summoner level + his Charisma modifier.
 This becomes a standard action at 5th level, move action at 10th level, swift at 15th level, immediate at 20th level.

 Negotiation: As he fights more outsiders, he will have chances to negotiate with them to join him.
-To negotiate an outsider or fey to join him, the target must be within 60ft and below 25% health and then the persona evoker must, as a standard action, succeed in a negotiation check (DC 15 + HD + their Wisdom modifier) with Bluff, Diplomacy, or Intimidate based on the outsider’s alignment (Chaotic – Intimidate, Neutral – Bluff, Lawful – Diplomacy).
+To negotiate an outsider or fey to join him, the target must be within 60ft and at or below 25% health and then the persona evoker must, as a standard action, succeed in a negotiation check (DC 15 + HD + their Wisdom modifier) with Bluff, Diplomacy, or Intimidate based on the outsider’s alignment (Chaotic – Intimidate, Neutral – Bluff, Lawful – Diplomacy).
 A successful negotiation will have the outsider transform their essence into a material object, which the persona evoker controls.
 These objects are bullets, cards, or masks, or any other object at the GM’s discretion.
 The outsider must not be from a summon monster spell or similar spell/ability.
 Outsiders and fey with the archfiend, boss, cie’th, miniboss, or primal subtype, cannot be made into personas.
 The MOAB creature also cannot be made into a persona.